 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Morocco has 24 commercial airports, all operated by the National Airports Office (Office National des Aeroports, ONDA).
+Briefly, the aeronautical ecosystem in Morocco currently accounts for about 140 companies with a turnover of around 2 billion dollars in exports, with the number of direct jobs at 17,000 employees, 40% of whom are women.
+Aerospace activity in Morocco dropped by 29 percent in 2020, against a 50 percent drop globally, because of the pandemic.
+Job losses in the sector were limited to 10 percent (or 1,500 jobs) against 40 percent worldwide.
+Morocco has 24 commercial airports, all operated by the National Airports Office (ONDA).
 ONDA is responsible for all aspects of airport security and purchasing related to its projects.
 ONDA intends to invest $200 million in the development and enhancement of the airports, specifically the freight zones of the Casablanca and Tangier airports.
 A significant portion of the budget will be dedicated to safety and security equipment and air traffic.
 The Casablanca airport recently expanded and modernized its Terminal One at a cost of $160 million.
-This allowed an increase in passenger capacity, now at 14 million per year.
+This allowed for an increase in passenger capacity, which now stands at 14 million per year.
+The National Airports Authority (ONDA) is responsible for all aspects of airport security and purchasing related to its projects.
+ONDA has a plan to upgrade its airports with facial recognition systems starting with Rabat - Salé airport.

-Royal Air Maroc (RAM), the majority state-owned flag carrier, operates short-haul flights within the country, medium-haul flights to Europe and Africa, and transatlantic long-haul flights to the United States, Canada, and Brazil, and recently to Beijing, China (currently cancelled).
-It has the largest fleet of Boeing 737s in Africa (42) and operates five Boeing 787s.
-In 2018, Royal Air Maroc placed an order for four more Boeing 787s and four more Boeing 737s.
-In December 2019, the Moroccan carrier announced its codeshare with American Airlines followed by its membership in OneWorld alliance beginning June 2020.
-However, due to the impact of the pandemic, there is great concern about the future of RAM and its ability to maintain its current fleet or add to it.
+Prior to the COVID-19 pandemic, Royal Air Maroc, the majority state-owned flag carrier, operated short-haul flights within the country, medium-haul flights to Europe and Africa, and transatlantic long-haul flights to the United States, Canada, Brazil, and China.
+It had had the largest fleet of Boeing 737s in Africa (42) and operated five Boeing 787s.
+In 2018, Royal Air Maroc placed an order for four more Boeing 787s and Boeing 737s.
+In December 2019, the Moroccan carrier announced its codeshare with American Airlines followed by its membership in the OneWorld alliance, beginning June 2020.
+Due to the pandemic’s impact, the company underwent a major reduction of its workforce, reduced air routes, and reduced the number of its aircraft.
+With the reopening of the skies worldwide and the increased demand fortravel, RAM’s president announced that the flagship carrier is set to update its fleet as of 2023.

-The bi-annual Marrakech Air Show is a recommended event for U.S. companies selling to Africa.
-The upcoming edition is expected to take place towards the end of 2021.
+The bi-annual Marrakech Air Show is a recommended event for U.S. companies seeking to sell in Africa.
+The upcoming edition’s date is expected to be announced by the end of 2022 or early 2023.
 For more information, email Office.Casablanca@trade.gov.

 - Maintenance for all types of aircraft (civil and defense)

-- Inputs for cabling production of aircraft (or other commercial vehicles)
+- Inputs for cabling production of aircrafts (or other commercial vehicles)

 - Service providers